-Standard/Interpretation reporting periods beginning on or after initially applied in the financial year ending AASB 16 Leases 1 January 2019 30 June 2020
+Standard/Interpretation Effective for annual reporting periods beginning on or after Expected to be initially applied in the financial year ending AASB 16 Leases 1 January 2019 30 June 2020

 AASB 16 Leases is effective for years commencing on or after 1 July 2019.
 AASB 16 eliminates the classification of leases as either operating leases or finance leases for lessees as required by AASB 117 Leases and instead, introduces a single lessee accounting model.
 Applying that model, a lessee is required to recognise: